brylee10/animalverse/README.md

-# Animalverse: Bring nature to your browser 🐅 🐟🐦
+# Spriteverse: Bring nature to your browser 🐅 🐟🐦
-Let some members of the animal kingdom pay you a visit in Chrome.
+Let some members of the sprite kingdom pay you a visit in Chrome.

-Configure animals from run, fly, or crawl (?) in the browser.
+Configure sprites from run, fly, or crawl (?) in the browser.
 Install for yourself to get a nice laugh or remind yourself to reset and look outside.
 Install for a friend to make them confused why there are ants crawling across their screen.

 Configurable to only run at particular intervals or dates, like April fools...